Angles Inscribed In A Semicircle Are 90 Degrees

 Proof of the Theorem: A Step-by-Step Approach

-There are several ways to prove this theorem.
+When it comes to this, several ways stand out.
 We'll use a common and relatively straightforward method utilizing the properties of isosceles triangles and angles subtended by arcs.

 Step 1: Constructing the Diagram

 Consider a circle with center O. Let AB be the diameter of the circle.
-Let C be any point on the semicircle.
+Now, let C be any point on the semicircle.
 Now, draw the inscribed angle ACB.
 This is the angle we want to prove is 90 degrees.

 Step 2: Drawing Radii